 Tango no Sekku (Boys Festival) is celebrated on May 5th in Japan.
 Large carp windsocks, called koinobori, are displayed outside houses of families with boys.
 The carp is a symbol of Tango no Sekku, because they’re considered strong and determined.
 Here’s a link to a traditional song for Tango no Sekku called the Koinoburi Song or Carp Windsocks…

 Thanks to Ayako Egwa and Stephanie Batzer for sharing their photos of Carp Windsocks!

 This article was posted on Saturday, May 5th, 2018 at 3:35 pm and is filed under Children's Songs, Countries & Cultures, Holiday Songs, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Kodomo no hi - Japanese Children's Day, Languages, Mama Lisa, Photos, Tango no Sekku - Japanese Boys' Festival, Tango no Sekku - Japanese Boys' Festival Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply